Who Is Charo?

 Charo divorced Cugat in 1978 and married Kjell Rasten that same year.
 Not long after the birth of their son, Shel Joseph, in 1982, they moved to the Hawaiian island of Kauai.
 Focused on her family, she mostly performed locally and owned a restaurant aptly named Charo's.

 In February 2019, Rasten died after reportedly shooting himself at their Beverly Hills home.
-Charo revealed that her husband had been battling depression as a side affect of medications taken for a rare skin disease.
+Charo revealed that her husband had been battling depression as a side effect of medications taken for a rare skin disease.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!